Estimating the number of zeros of Dedekind zeta-functions: Proof of Theorem 1

 where

+for a given fixed constant $d>\frac{1}{2}$ and again we used the notation $\rho=\beta+i\omega$.
 Here we use the fact that we consider the finite integral of an absolutely convergent sum to swap the order of summation and integration.
 Now, due to the functional equation for $\z(s)$ and the fact that $\z(s)$ commutes with complex conjugation, we obtain $\z(1-\bar{\rho})=0$ for every $\z$-zero $\rho$.
 Furthermore, we observe that the sum in equation \eqref{nobody wants to talk about the truman show :(} is again absolutely convergent.
 Therefore, we may reorder terms and thus group terms associated with $\rho$ and $1-\bar{\rho}$ together.
-Doing so allows us to cancel the last term from \eqref{I spoke about the truman show :)}, which yields
+Doing so allows us to cancel the last term from equation \eqref{I spoke about the truman show :)}, which yields

 where